filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 title: 'Cloud storage v2.0: the what and the how'
 ---

-Clod storage: we all use it, but how do you get to the next level with it?
+Cloud storage: we all use it, but how do you get to the next level with it?
 What do I mean by the next level?
 I mean hosting stuff that you can get direct URLs to, make them pretty as well, and embed this media anywhere you want.

 ## The easy and simple way: online free file hosting services